Pushback from lawmakers, advocates on recreational marijuana legalization

 “If you just look at some of these crashes, how they go up after it becomes legal,” he said. “

-Erni believes the problem here in Pennsylvania is that law enforcement is not ready.
+Erni believes the problem in Pennsylvania is that law enforcement is not ready.

 “We need to increase exponentially the number of drug recognition experts that we have in Pennsylvania,” Erni said.
 “We would need to, in a very short period of time, triple the number of officers that we have with such form of training.”